hugoscavino/varsity/di/README.md

 ## Student and Student Types

-We have one parent class called `Student`.
+We have one interface called `Student`.
 There is a child class called `GraduateStudent` that overrides the method `complain`.
 Next there is a child of `GraduateStudent` that overrides the method `complain` and prints its own message.